WebDevStudios/wds-blocks/src/blocks/starter/README.md

 # `Starter Block` #

-A starter block with a richtext and color settings.
+A starter block with a RichText heading and color options.

 ## Attributes ##